 Telephone: 781-736-3127; FAX: 781-736-8161

 Author contributions: Z.A.K., A.F.S., L.N., M.K., G.B., A.D.T.S., R. Benton, and P.A.G. designed experiments.
-Z.A.K. performed molecular genetics, behavior, immunohistochemistry and data analysis, A.F.S. performed neurophysiology, immunohistochemistry and data analysis, L.N. performed molecular genetics, neurophysiology, behavior, immunohistochemistry and data analysis, M.K. performed neurophysiology, behavior and data analysis, G.B. performed neurophysiology, R. Bell performed molecular genetics, L.A. performed immunohistochemistry; A.J.F. performed data analysis, Z.A.K., R. Benton and P.A.G. wrote the paper with contributions from all authors.
+Z.A.K. performed molecular genetics, behavior, immunohistochemistry, neurophysiology and data analysis, A.F.S. performed neurophysiology, immunohistochemistry and data analysis, L.N. performed molecular genetics, neurophysiology, behavior, immunohistochemistry and data analysis, M.K. performed neurophysiology, behavior and data analysis, G.B. performed neurophysiology, R. Bell performed molecular genetics, L.A. performed immunohistochemistry; A.J.F. performed data analysis, Z.A.K., R. Benton and P.A.G. wrote the paper with contributions from all authors.

 Abstract: Ionotropic Receptors (IRs) are a large subfamily of variant ionotropic glutamate receptors present across Protostomia.
-While these receptors are most extensively studied for their roles in chemosensory detection in insects, recent work has implicated two family members, IR21a and IR25a, in thermosensation in Drosophila.
-Here we characterize one of the most deeply conserved receptors, IR93a, and show that it is co-expressed and functions with IR21a and IR25a to mediate physiological and behavioral responses to cool temperatures.
+While these receptors are most extensively studied for their roles in chemosensory detection, recent work has implicated two family members, IR21a and IR25a, in thermosensation in Drosophila.
+Here we characterize one of the most evolutionarily deeply conserved receptors, IR93a, and show that it is co-expressed and functions with IR21a and IR25a to mediate physiological and behavioral responses to cool temperatures.
 IR93a is also co-expressed with IR25a and a distinct receptor, IR40a, in a discrete population of sensory neurons in the sacculus, a multi-chambered pocket within the antenna.
-We demonstrate that this combination of receptors is important for neuronal responses to dry air and behavioral discrimination of humidity differences.
-Our results identify IR93a as a common component of molecularly and cellularly distinct IR pathways underlying thermosensation and hygrosensation in insects.
+We demonstrate that this combination of receptors is required for neuronal responses to dry air and behavioral discrimination of humidity differences.
+Our results identify IR93a as a common component of molecularly and cellularly distinct IR pathways important for thermosensation and hygrosensation in insects.

 INTRODUCTION:

-Ionotropic Receptors (IRs) are a large subfamily of ionotropic glutamate receptors (iGluRs) that evolved in the last common protostome ancestor (Benton et al., 2009; Croset et al., 2010; Rytz et al., 2013).
+Ionotropic Receptors (IRs) are a large subfamily of ionotropic glutamate receptors (iGluRs) that appear to have evolved in the last common protostome ancestor (Benton et al., 2009; Croset et al., 2010; Rytz et al., 2013).
 In contrast to the critical role of iGluRs in synaptic communication, IRs have diverse roles in chemosensory detection (Koh et al., 2014; Rytz et al., 2013).
 The best-defined functions of IRs are in olfaction, where they mediate odor-evoked sensory neuron responses to diverse chemicals, including many acids and amines (Rytz et al., 2013; Silbering et al., 2011).
 Most IRs are thought to form heteromeric ligand-gated ion channels, in which broadly expressed co-receptor subunits (e.g., IR8a, IR25a and IR76b) combine with more selectively expressed IR subunits that confer stimulus specificity (Abuin et al., 2011; Rytz et al., 2013).
-Many of these IRs are deeply conserved in insects, indicating that they define sensory pathways common to a wide range of species (Croset et al., 2010; Rytz et al., 2013).
+Many of these IRs are highly conserved in insects, indicating that they define sensory pathways common to a wide range of species (Croset et al., 2010; Rytz et al., 2013).

 Although most conserved IRs have been assigned chemosensory roles, we recently reported that one of these receptors, IR21a, mediates cool sensing (together with IR25a), in a population of neurons in the Drosophila melanogaster larva, the dorsal organ cool cells (DOCCs) (Ni et al., 2016).
 This finding raised the possibility that other IRs serve non-chemosensory functions.
-In this work we characterize one of the most deeply conserved “orphan” receptors, IR93a, which has orthologous genes across arthropods (Corey et al., 2013; Groh-Lunow et al., 2014; Rytz et al., 2013).
-RNA expression analysis in several insects and crustaceans indicate that this receptor gene is transcribed in peripheral sensory organs (Benton et al., 2009; Corey et al., 2013; Groh-Lunow et al., 2014; Rytz et al., 2013), but its role(s) are unknown.
-Using Drosophila as a model, we find that IR93a acts in combination with distinct sets of IRs in different populations of neurons to mediate physiological and behavioral responses to both thermosensory and hygrosensory cues.
+In this work we characterize one of these “orphan” receptors, IR93a, which has orthologous genes across arthropods (Corey et al., 2013; Groh-Lunow et al., 2014; Rytz et al., 2013).
+RNA expression analysis in several insects and crustaceans indicates that this receptor gene is transcribed in peripheral sensory organs (Benton et al., 2009; Corey et al., 2013; Groh-Lunow et al., 2014; Rytz et al., 2013), but its role(s) are unknown.
+Using Drosophila as a model, we find that IR93a acts with different combinations of IRs in distinct populations of neurons to mediate physiological and behavioral responses to both thermosensory and hygrosensory cues.

 RESULTS